mindspore-lab/mindone/examples/opensora_pku/README.md

 ```

 Currently, we can load `.safetensors` files directly in MindSpore, but not `.bin` or `.ckpt` files.
 We recommend you to convert the
-`vae/checkpoint.ckpt` and `mt5-xxl/pytorch_model.bin` files to `.safetensor` files manually by running the following command:
+`vae/checkpoint.ckpt` and `mt5-xxl/pytorch_model.bin` files to `.safetensor` files manually by running the following commands:
 ```shell
 python tools/model_conversion/convert_pytorch_ckpt_to_safetesors.py --src LanguageBind/Open-Sora-Plan-v1.2.0/vae/checkpoint.ckpt --target LanguageBind/Open-Sora-Plan-v1.2.0/vae/diffusion_pytorch_model.safetensors  --config LanguageBind/Open-Sora-Plan-v1.2.0/vae/config.json